CLOSE X

 When a couple makes the decision to legally separate, a court order is produced to declare that they are in a state of ‘permanent separation.’
 This triggers the aforementioned period in which CGT relief is granted.
 Until this period of relief expires, a couple is regarded as “connected persons” under the terms of CGT, despite having declared permanent separation.
 However, once the period culminates, a Decree Absolute is pronounced, and they are legally deemed as unconnected individuals.

-Therefore, once the tax year of a separation has passed, or under the new rules, three years of separation has passed, asset transfers must be made at market value for the purposes of calculating the CGT due to be paid, rather than the amount originally paid for the assets.
+Therefore, once the tax year of a separation has passed, or under the new rules, three years of separation have passed, asset transfers must be made at market value for the purposes of calculating the CGT due to be paid, rather than the amount originally paid for the assets.

 For this reason, an initial transfer of assets in anticipation of separation should be considered by couples who are filing for divorce or separation.